-Dr. Westphal was appointed to the BIO Emerging Companies Section Governing Board and serves on the Board of Fellows of Harvard Medical School, the Board of Overseers of the Boston Symphony Orchestra, and is a member of the Boston Commercial Club.
-He earned his M.D. from Harvard Medical School and Ph.D. in genetics from Harvard University and he graduated with a B.A. summa cum laude and Phi Beta Kappa from Columbia University.
+Dr. Westphal serves on the BIO Emerging Companies Section Governing Board, the Board of Overseers of the Boston Symphony Orchestra, and is a member of the Boston Commercial Club.
+He served on the Board of Fellows of Harvard Medical School for six years.
+Dr. Westphal earned his M.D. from Harvard Medical School and Ph.D. in genetics from Harvard University and graduated with a B.A. summa cum laude and Phi Beta Kappa from Columbia University.
 Dr. Westphal has been the lead or senior author on several patent applications and scientific papers in leading journals such as Cell, Nature and Nature Genetics.
-Dr. Westphal has been featured in the media, including on ‘60 Minutes’, CNN, an ABC News Special hosted by Barbara Walters, and as the subject of a Fortune cover article.
+Dr. Westphal has been featured in the media in the past (but hopes to avoid being in the media in the future), including on '60 Minutes', CNN, an ABC News Special hosted by Barbara Walters and as the subject of a Fortune cover article.

 Mr. Capello is the former Chief Financial Officer of Ortho-Clinical Diagnostics.
 Prior to his role at Ortho-Clinical Diagnostics, Mr. Capello served as Chief Financial Officer and Executive Vice President of Boston Scientific (NYSE: BSX) from 2010 to 2013.
 At Boston Scientific, Mr. Capello was responsible for the worldwide management of Boston Scientific’s finance, information systems, business development and corporate strategy functions.